 How important are patient referrals to your healthcare practice’s bottom line?

 Considering that 40 to 60 percent or more of a practice’s revenue is from patient referrals, you would think that doctors would track referrals more accurately Most resort to tracking on paper or an excel spreadsheet, if at all.
 There are many benefits for health providers to optimize the management of a referral network.
 One benefit is better care quality due to more coordinated and preventive care, enhanced patient engagement and satisfaction.
 Another is an increased patient volume which helps maximize ROI.
 The important number for providers to keep track of is that 46% of the time, patients do not receive the care they need.
 Thus, providers do not realizing lost revenue.
 The key is to convert referrals into an appointment.
 Referral relationships are built on trust, knowledge, and responsiveness.
 With every business, understanding the value of one’s time and being able to monetize each relationship is critical to success.

 Check out our wildly popular blog post about the true cost of a patient referral, the statistics are very interesting.

 Here are a few processes that can help you be successful.

 - Use an online referral contact database service that can help manage and track all of your patient referrals.

 - Communicate to your list.
-Use this list to market to your referral contacts – (Direct mail, newsletters, email) and to keep up to date with who are your most valuable contacts in terms of the number of referrals exchanged between practitioners.
-If you see a trend that shows that your best referral partners is not exchanging referrals very often, set an alert to call him to make sure the relationship stays strong.
+Use this list to market to your referral contacts – (Direct mail, newsletters, email) and to keep up to date with who is your most valuable contacts in terms of the number of referrals exchanged between practitioners.
+If you see a trend that shows that your best referral partner is not exchanging referrals very often, set an alert to call him to make sure the relationship stays strong.